meSailesh/Sailesh-Blog-Gatsby/content/posts/2020-08-02-how-i-fixed-battery-draining-even-after-shutdown-issue-in-my-thinkpad-e560.md

 ![always on usb](/media/always-on-usb.jpg "always on usb")

 That  was all.
-Now, I my battery is fresh and awake when I turn by laptop on.
+Now, my battery is fresh and awake when I turn by laptop on.
 Thanks for reading it :) .
-I hope it might be helpful to you if you are facing the similar issue too.
+I hope it might be helpful to you, if you are facing the similar issue too.